 “One idea is to redirect your dog,” says Burch.
 “When they lick, switch up the activity.
 A good option is to choose a behavior that is incompatible with licking, such as using an interactive puzzle to get a treat.
 You can also have the dog engage in other behaviors such as ball play or trick training.”

 By repeating this redirect, you’ll gradually reinforce the lesson that you don’t want your dog to lick, without ever using negative reinforcement.

-Whether or not you dive into trick training, always make sure that your affectionate dog gets plenty of attention and exercise.
-Excess unused energy can lead to over-licking or other, more destructive behaviors.
+Whether or not you dive into trick training, always make sure that your affectionate, lick-happy dog gets plenty of attention and exercise.
+Excess energy can lead to over-licking or other, more destructive behaviors.